nicholaspretorius/cloud-nd-microservices-1/README.md

 * `SELECT * FROM "User";` will return all values in the Users table, there should not be any
 * `SELECT * FROM "FeedItem";` will return all values in the FeedItem table, there should not be any

+### Production docker-compose

+To run the "production" docker-compose file, run the following from the command-line:

+`docker-compose -f docker-compose.prod.yml up --build`

 You should find the different services on the following ports: